 What conditions do we need?

-The bulls condition is very simple - we check whether the first digit of the generated number matches the same digit in the secret number.
+The condition for the bulls is very simple – we check whether the first digit of the generated number matches the same digit in the secret number.
 We remove the digits that are already checked in order to avoid repetitions of bulls and cows.

 We repeat the action for the second, third and fourth digit.